Cognitive Science

 About the Track Director:

 Dr. Learmonth is a developmental psychologist with a research focus on the development of memory and spatial ability.
-Most of her research is with young children and uses techniques such as deferred imitation and search tasks (both real world and virtual) to examine the changes in memory and spatial ability over the first six years.
-Her specific research is currently on the use of landmarks and geometric features in spatial memory and navigation.
+Most of her research is with infants and young children, using techniques such as deferred imitation and search tasks (both real world and virtual) to examine the changes in memory and spatial ability over the first six years.
+Her specific research is currently on the development of long-term memory in infants and the use of landmarks and geometric features in spatial memory and navigation.
 She is also currently working on a project that will look at early spatial competence and memory binding as a window into infantile amnesia.
-Recent publications by Dr. Learmonth have appeared in Developmental Science, Psychological Science, Memory and Cognition, and the Journal of Experimental Child Psychology.
+Recent publications by Dr. Learmonth have appeared in Developmental Psychobiology, Psychological Science, Memory and Cognition, and the Journal of Experimental Child Psychology.